SiarkowyMods/sDKP/USAGE.md

   > You may combine multiple search conditions
   > by listing them separated with spaces.
 Examples:
   >
-  > Online players with more than 200 netto DKP
+  > Online players with more than 200 net DKP
   > and total DKP between 800 and 1200:
   >
   > ```